viamrobotics/docs/docs/components/board/_index.md

 To use your board with Viam, check whether one of the following [built-in models](#built-in-models) or [modular resources](#modular-resources) supports your board.

+{{< alert title="Running viam-server" color="note" >}}

+The board component allows you to use the pins on your board.
+If there is no board model for your board:

+- you can still run `viam-server` if your board supports it
+- you can still access USB ports

+{{< /alert >}}

 ### Built-in models

 For configuration information, click on the model name: